ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 Weak passwords and poorly configured services can significantly compromise the security of a host.
 In this section, we will demonstrate how an SSH server with a weak password can be exploited using a simple dictionary attack.

-We can write a Python script that uses the `paramiko` library to attempt to connect to the server using a list of common passwords, see *Annex D*.
+We can write a Python script that uses the `paramiko` library to attempt to connect to the server using a list of common passwords, the script is available on [GitHub](https://raw.githubusercontent.com/ozeliurs/SDN-Security/main/papers/.project-files/ddos-attack/ssh-bruteforce.py).

 This script attempts to connect to the SSH server using the provided passwords.
 If a connection is successful, it prints the password used.